d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

   title="Overexpressed genes"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

-And the picture of underexpressed genes is the following:
+And for underexpressed genes the results are the following:

 <img
   src="https://github.com/d-kozhevnikova/Ageing-transcriptome-meta-analysis/blob/main/figs/Palmer_table_underexpressed.jpg"
   alt="Table of the top-5 genes most consistently underexpressed with age across datasets for all tissues and for each tissue studied. `palmer2021ageing`" title="Underexpressed genes" style="display: inline-block; margin: 0 auto; max-width: 300px">

-We obtained a list of differentially expressed genes across aging and intersected them with GenAge database.
-Describtion of some of these genes
-.

-...

-We further conducted enrichment analyses for genes differentially expressed in each tissue and for all three tissues together.
-According to its findings, immune system activation genes were overexpressed in the brain.
-Differentiation-related genes were overexpressed in muscles, resulting in a decrease in regeneration activity and muscle deterioration.
+According to our findings, immune system activation genes were overexpressed in the brain.
+Differentiation-related genes were overexpressed in muscles, potentially resulting in a decrease of regeneration activity and muscle tissue deterioration in ageing people.
 An increase in GABA signaling and ion transport was observed in the heart.
-All tissues collectively exhibit an increase in the activity of immune and proteilitic genes, while metabolic genes decrease.
-The described results are in line with the conclusions made in the paper `palmer2021ageing`.
+All tissues collectively exhibit an increase in the activity of immune and proteilytic genes, while metabolic genes are down-regulated.
+The described results are in line with the conclusions made in the <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7906136/">original paper</a>.

 ## Credits